 Can I Get Enough Protein Without Eating Meat?

 We tend to overestimate just how much protein we need (most women need around 46 grams per day; men around 56).
 But you won’t get there if you survive on bowls of pasta and rice.
 Quinoa and soy are both complete proteins, making them especially good choices for vegetarians.
 Here is a small sampling of other vegetarian protein sources: garbanzo beans, lentils, edamame, peanut butter, almonds, tofu, green peas, tahini, tempeh, yogurt and eggs.
-Be sure to include one protein source—from this list or a plethora of other options—at every meal.
+Since vegetable protein sources generally contain less protein than equivalent amounts of animal meats, be sure to include one protein source—from this list or a plethora of other options—at every meal and snack.
 Not only will you get the satiating benefits of protein, which can help you reach and maintain a healthy weight, but you’ll also lower your risk of diabetes and high blood pressure thanks to the fiber, phytonutrients and potassium in these foods.

 More: Is Soy Safe to Eat?

 How Will I Get Enough Iron in My Diet?